DrTimothyAldenDavis/SuiteSparse/AMD/README.txt

     Include	include file for use in your code that calls AMD Demo	demo programs.  also serves as test of the AMD installation.
-    MATLAB	AMD mexFunction for MATLAB, and supporting m-files Lib		where the compiled C-callable and Fortran-callable AMD libraries placed.
+    MATLAB	AMD mexFunction for MATLAB, and supporting m-files build       where the compiled libraries and demos are placed.
+    Config      source file to construct amd.h

     ---------------------------------------------------------------------------
     Files in the AMD directory:
     ---------------------------------------------------------------------------

-    Makefile	top-level Makefile
-		Windows users would require Cygwin to use "make"
+    Makefile	a very simple Makefile (optional); just for simplifying cmake CMakeLists.txt  cmake script for building AMD

     README.txt	this file